ADVICE

 * Please check if prior notice to your insurer is required as otherwise your cover may be invalid.

 * We recommend that you obtain either an EHIC (European Health Insurance Card) or travel insurance – which will be required in the unfortunate event that you need medical treatment.
 Failure to have either will leave you liable for any medical expenses.
 Please note that the EHIC card does not cover repatriation or 100% of medical expenses.
 If you already have your own travel insurance please check that this covers you on a motorcycle over 125cc – as many policies exclude this.
-If you do require insurance then we have arranged a 10% discount for Gold Cover policies (both travel and breakdown insurance) which are specifically designed for motorcyclists and can be found under ‘bookings’ then ‘insurance’ on our website.
-Please note that the prices shown already have the discount deducted.
+If you do require insurance then we have arranged preferential terms with Holiday Safe Travel Insurance which is specifically designed for motorcyclists and can be found under ‘insurance on our website.

 Other